tropf/tmines/doc/error_reporting.md

 Any error thrown during the `Display::run()` method will be caught, and the relevant keystrokes will be appended to the message.
 With this message a new exception will be thrown.

 This exception is then caught in the `main()` function, where all the other information is added.
 After the crash report has been fully prepared, the crash report file will be opened and the report wrote to file.

+> **Only the first line** of an error message is printed for the user.

+Everything after that is only visible in the error report.
+This results in two important features:

+- The user only sees short (and therefore hopefully non-confusing) error messages.
+- Debugging information can be appended after a newline `\n` without it confusing anyone.